The Importance of the QEP

 Additionally, r†l³ is establishing Reading Supportive © and Reading Intensive© courses in the core curriculum and in each major degree area in order to reach the QEP's goals, which intend to raise the students’ skills in five areas: recognizing main ideas, discriminating major/minor details, creating extensions, understanding relationships, and utilizing vocabulary.

-St. Catharine College’s QEP ( r†l³) was approved in 2007 and reaches the midpoint (5-year) assessment in 2012.
+St. Catharine College’s QEP ( r†l³) was approved in 2007 and reaches the midpoint (5-year) impact in 2012, with assessment to follow in 2014.
 However, the college plans to continue this avenue of educational enhancement for SCC’s students indefinitely.
 Our goal is for r†l³ to become organic to our institution while this initiative creates a lasting love of reading campus wide.
-Any questions concerning r†l³ should be directed to Evelyn T. Silliman, r†l³ Director, at email@example.com.
+Any questions concerning r†l³ should be directed to Evelyn T. Silliman, r†l³ Director, at firstname.lastname@example.org.